 Bike EXIF is an online magazine that showcases the coolest custom motorcycles, several days a week.
-That means cafe racers, scramblers, trackers, race bikes and style icons.
+That means cafe racers, scramblers, trackers and bobbers from the world’s best builder.

 Founded by Chris Hunter in 2008, the site attracts contributions from world-class motorcycle journalists such as David Edwards (USA) and Gary Inman (UK), and leading builders such as Richard Pollock (Mule Motorcycles) and John Ryland (Classified Moto).